bergemon/beast_rest_api_simple_lib/README.md

 As you have seen handler does not returning any value.
 You need to set response fields and body by using b_net::Response methods.

-### Then you can create a nested route aka sub route as written below.
+### Then you can create a nested route aka sub route as written below:

 This route will handle request to "/image/file/" target